 Swinomish Climate Change Initiative

-Begun in late 2008, the Swinomish Climate Change Initiative was a two-year project that attempted to assess local impacts, identify vulnerabilities, and prioritize planning areas and actions to address the possible effects of climate change, in regards to health, culture, the built environment, and the natural environment.
-The ultimate goal was to develop an action plan for the future based on a comprehensive study of where potential risks and impacts of are expected to occur.
-The Climate Adaptation Action Plan was released in October 2010. (see separate entry)
+The Swinomish Climate Change Initiative began by assessing local climate impacts and vulnerabilities, and prioritizing planning areas and actions to address the possible effects of climate change, as related to health, culture, the built environment, and the natural environment.
+The ultimate goal at the time was to develop an action plan for the future based on a comprehensive study of where potential risks and impacts of are expected to occur.
+The Climate Adaptation Action Plan was released in 2010.

 The Swinomish Indian Reservation, located on the southeastern peninsula of Fidalgo Island in Washington state, is surrounded by water on three sides and is adjacent to low-lying mainland areas - susceptible to sea-level rise among other related climate change impacts.
 The tribe’s historic and cultural reliance on many traditionally used resources is also at risk due to climate change.